Pennsylvania Heroin Addiction Treatment

 A Short History of Heroin in America

-In 1924, Congress passed the Heroin Act, which made heroin-laced over-the-counter drugs illegal.
+In 1924, Congress passed the Heroin Act, which outlawed heroin-laced over-the-counter drugs.
 The heroin free-for-all ended, but that didn’t prevent use.

-The second epidemic occurred between 1971 and 1977 when 15 percent of Vietnam War soldiers developed an addiction to it.
+The second epidemic occurred between 1971 and 1977 when 15% of Vietnam War soldiers developed an addiction to it.
 After the Vietnam War, addiction was largely limited to large cities and primarily affected minority males.

-The first two heroin epidemics largely resolved themselves through a lack of purity of heroin and the rising cost of the drug.
+The first two heroin epidemics largely resolved themselves through a lack of pure heroin and the rising cost of the drug.